Skip to content

 Eliza Whitehurst was a widowed mother of two who moved from Charleston, South Carolina to St. Augustine, Florida to become the first manager of the boarding house in the 1830s.
 At the time, the lodging was known as “Mrs. Whitehurst’s boarding house.”
 She lived on the second floor of the boarding house, perhaps with her older children.

 Juana was the first mother of the house.
 When she was twenty-two, her husband, Andres Ximenez, commissioned this structure to be built as a business location and family dwelling.
 For the next four years, she took care of her children in this house before her untimely death at the age of twenty-six in 1802.
+Juana’s father was a well-known Minorcan carpenter.
+He was one of three Minorcans who marched to St. Augustine from New Smyrna to seek asylum for their people.
+He also took care of Juana and Andres’ remaining children after Juana died.

 The National Society of Colonial Dames of America in the State of Florida has complied with the registration requirements of Chapter 496, Florida Statutes, the Solicitation of Contributions Act.
 Registration Number: CH16243.
 “A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE (800-435-7352) WITHIN THE STATE.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.”